 Shell’s operating plan, outlook and budgets are forecasted for a ten-year period and are updated every year.
 They reflect the current economic environment and what we can reasonably expect to see over the next ten years.
 Accordingly, Shell’s operating plans, outlooks, budgets and pricing assumptions do not reflect our net-zero emissions target.
 In the future, as society moves towards net-zero emissions, we expect Shell’s operating plans, outlooks, budgets and pricing assumptions to reflect this movement.

 Also, in this press release we may refer to Shell’s “Net Carbon Footprint”, which includes Shell’s carbon emissions from the production of our energy products, our suppliers’ carbon emissions in supplying energy for that production and our customers’ carbon emissions associated with their use of the energy products we sell.
 Shell only controls its own emissions.
 The use of the term Shell’s “Net Carbon Footprint” is for convenience only and not intended to suggest these emissions are those of Shell plc or its subsidiaries.

 How we use human ingenuity, innovation and technology to unlock more, cleaner energy for the decades ahead.

 Shell believes the number of customers choosing solar power will continue to grow.
 We are developing solar projects in different parts of the world that are aligned with our customers' needs.

 Offshore wind is a key growth area for Shell.
-We have more than 6 gigawatts (GW) of wind projects in our portfolio and in development.
-We are also investing in the next generation of wind technology, including floating wind.
+We have more than 4.3 gigawatts (GW) of capacity in operation and under construction, and 16.7 GW in the funnel of potential projects across North America, Europe, the UK and Asia.
+We are also investing in the next generation of wind technologies, including floating wind.